The profile decomposition for the hyperbolic Schr\"odinger equation: Introduction

 In particular, we will focus on the cases $p=4$ and $p=2$.
 The case $p=2$ arises naturally in the study of modulation of wave trains in gravity water waves, see for instance \cite{T2,TW}; it is also a natural component of the Davey-Stewartson system \cite{LP,SS}.
 As can be observed quickly from the nature of the dispersion relation, the linear problem

 satisfies the same Strichartz estimates and rather similar local smoothing estimates\footnote{See \cite{Chihara,RS} for a general treatment of smoothing estimates for dispersive equations with non-elliptic symbols.} as its elliptic counterpart, the standard Schr\"odinger equation.
-In particular,
+In particular, there exists a constant $C<\infty$ such that

-(see Appendix \ref{extreme} for explanations about the constant).
 Hence, large data local in time well-posedness and global existence for small data with $p\geq2$ can be observed using standard methods that can be found in classical texts such as \cite{Cazenave,SS}.
 For quasilinear problems with mixed signature, some local well-posedness results have been developed recently, see \cite{KPRV1,MMT3}.
 Non-existence of bound states was established in \cite{GS} and a class of bound states that are not in $L^2$ were constructed in \cite{KNZ}.

 Long time low regularity theory for this equation at large data remains unknown however.
 Recently, an approach to global existence for sufficiently regular solutions was taken in \cite{T1}, but it is conjectured that \eqref{HNLS} should have global well-posedness and scattering for all initial data in $L^2$.
 Much progress has been made recently in proving global well-posedness and scattering for various critical and supercritical dispersive equations by applying concentration compactness tools, which originated with the works of Lions \cite{Lions1,Lions2}.
 One major step in applying modern concentration compactness tools to dispersive equations is the profile decomposition, see \cite{KM1,KV}.
 The idea is that given a small data global existence result, one proves that if the large data result is false then there is a critical value of norm of the initial data at which for instance a required integral fails to be finite.
 Then, the profile decomposition ensures that failure occurs because of an almost periodic critical element, which may then be analyzed further and in ideal settings ruled out completely.
 See \cite{Dod1,Dod2} and references therein for applications of this idea in the setting of focusing and defocusing Schr\"odinger equations for instance.